Kanish010/Delivery-Time-Prediction/README.md

 # Classes
 ### Delivery Time Optimization
-This class encapsulates the functionality related to predicting delivery times and generating road maps.
-- It includes methods for loading training data, training the model, predicting delivery times, and generating road maps.
+This class encapsulates the functionality related to predicting delivery times and generating road map.
+It includes methods for loading training data, training the model, predicting delivery times, and generating road maps.

 - Key methods include:
   - `load_training_data`: Loads training data from a CSV file.
   - `train_model`: Trains the RandomForestRegressor model on the loaded training data.